City to review off-street parking regulations

 -- Authorizing the mayor to sign two USDA rural utilities service (RUS) certification pages for the city's sanitary-sewer and storm-sewer improvement projects.

--- Setting a bid date for a proposed 750,000-gallon water tower in Madison.
+-- Setting a bid date for constructing a proposed 750,000-gallon water tower in Madison.

 -- Setting a request for proposals date for advanced metering infrastructure.

--- Ratifying the submission and authorizing the mayor to sign an applicant risk-assessment questionnaire for d-state officials regarding a CARES Act library technology grant.
+-- Ratifying the submission and authorizing the mayor to sign an applicant risk-assessment questionnaire for state officials regarding a CARES Act library technology grant.